Visyond/website-hugo/site/content/solutions/banking.md

     link: /features/audit-mode/
     title: Streamline Financial Modeling & Reduce Risk of Errors
   - descr: >-
-      Visyond makes data gathering & consolidation easier by helping you avoid common issues that arise when collecting inputs.
-You no longer need to create multiple spreadsheet templates, manually distribute it among stakeholders risking accidental layout and formula changes and spending long hours auditing the spreadsheets once you’ve received them back with data.
-    files:
-      - descr: >-
-          You can share only specific cells you want stakeholders to contribute data to by simply selecting the cells and inviting collaborators to edit them.
-        file: /img/Templating - select cells.gif
-        title: Templating in Visyond 1/2
-      - descr: >-
-          Every time you invite a contributor (e.g., a colleague in a department or subsidiary), Visyond creates a clone of the worksheet with a name you assign.
-        file: /img/Templating - invite collaborators.gif
-        title: Templating in Visyond 2/2
-    image: /img/Nice Model in Browser v2.png
-    link: /features/data-input-and-consolidation/
-    title: Automate Data Gathering
-  - descr: >-
       You can share the whole project, certain worksheets or only specific parts of a worksheet, whole presentations or specific slides without exposing any other data, conversations, attachments or calculations.
 With this,